Hanmudo/archunit-workshop/slides/basicrules/index.md

 A basic architecture test is based on low complexity or logical behaviour

 ---
+## Writing tests

+> ArchTests live among the Unit tests in the test folder.
+>
+> Recommended is the use of a seperate folder or artifact which stores the arch tests

+---

 Plain java was used for the project setup, again: